HexMerlin/LightRAG/my_extensions/QUICKSTART.md

    - Start the LightRAG server with the web UI
    - Mount necessary data volumes and configuration files

-7. Import the miniature knowledge graph:
+7. Import miniature knowledge graph and other input data in standard way:

  TODO